splynx/docs/files/en/finance/payment_statement_processing/payment_statement_processing.md

-Bank statement processing
+Payment statement processing
 ==========

-The bank statement processing feature lets you reconcile payments receivable with invoices issued by paring them, so it can process multiple payments.
-Bank payment transactions are automatically processed by Splynx handlers – small modules created for each bank file format.
+The payment statement processing feature allows you to reconcile bank payments receivable with issued invoices by paring them, processing of multiple bank payments simultaneously is supported.

+Bank payment transactions are automatically processed by Splynx **handlers** – *small modules created for each bank file format*.

 ![Bank statement processing](main.png)